RndMnkIII/arcade-irem_m72_Analogizer/docs/README.md

 ### OSD Controls:
-The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right and change video mode using Start + Button A press:
+The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right and change video mode using Start + Button A press.
+While the OSD is show the game is paused.

 * ▶Start + ⬆️: increase Vertical Offset
 * ▶Start + ⬇️: decrease Vertical Offset